Supernova electron-neutrino interactions with xenon in the nEXO detector

+While the focus of this paper is on \nueXeCC{}, supernova neutrinos can also interact with xenon in nEXO through several other channels.
+We discuss CE$\nu$NS, inelastic NC neutrino-nucleus scattering, neutrino-electron elastic scattering (\nuES{}), and electron-antineutrino charged-current scattering ($\bar{\nu}_e$CC-Xe) as sources of signal and background below.

-In addition to CC interactions with nuclei, MARLEY can also simulate other interactions of electron neutrinos with a xenon target, such as coherent elastic neutrino-nucleus scattering (CE$\nu$NS) and neutrino-electron elastic scattering.
-The signature of a CE$\nu$NS interaction in xenon is a low-energy (keV-scale) quenched nuclear recoil, which by itself would be insufficient to generate a trigger in nEXO.
-It has been suggested that CE$\nu$NS may be observable through an increase in single photoelectrons (the ``CE$\nu$NS-glow''~\cite{Scholberg2019,Major2021}), but this has not yet been studied for nEXO.
-Neutrino-electron elastic scattering, described by equation~\ref{Eq:veES},
+The large CE$\nu$NS cross section, proportional to the number of neutrons in the target nucleus squared, combined with sensitivity to all flavors of supernova neutrino, results in a substantial number of expected CE$\nu$NS interactions in nEXO.
+However, the only signature of a CE$\nu$NS interaction is a low-energy (keV-scale) quenched nuclear recoil, which by itself would be insufficient to generate a trigger in nEXO.
+It has been suggested that CE$\nu$NS may be observable through an increase in single photoelectrons (the ``CE$\nu$NS glow''~\cite{Scholberg2019,Major2021}), but this has not yet been studied for nEXO.

-can produce MeV-scale signals, but has a smaller cross section than CC scattering off xenon nuclei.
-We include neutrino-electron elastic scattering from electron neutrinos in the events we simulated.
-Contributions from electron antineutrinos, as well as other neutrino flavors through inelastic NC interactions, are not included.
-Electron-antineutrino CC interactions with xenon are expected to have cross sections that are approximately two orders of magnitude lower than those for electron neutrinos~\cite{Pirinen2019}.
-Inelastic NC cross sections are also expected to be smaller than those from electron-neutrino charged-current scattering~\cite{Pirinen2018}, although the interaction rate is increased from the additional neutrino flavors that can interact through this channel.
-Modeling inelastic NC interactions with xenon in nEXO is beyond the scope of this paper, and could be a potential future area of study.
+Inelastic NC neutrino-nucleus scattering can produce MeV-scale $\gamma$'s in nEXO and is sensitive to all flavors of supernova neutrinos.
+However, this process is predicted to have a smaller cross section than that of \nueXeCC{}~\cite{Pirinen2018}.
+Modeling these types of interactions in nEXO is beyond the scope of this paper, and could be a potential future area of study.